sphinx-contrib/sphinxcontrib-towncrier/docs/change-notes-layout.rst

 ``src/{{ python_importable_name }}/`` but we won't touch this topic.
 There are several automation, configuration, documentation and metadata files in the project root that will be described later on this page.
-Finally, a :doc:`Sphinx <sphinx:contents>`-based site is located under the ``docs/``.
+Finally, a :doc:`Sphinx <sphinx:index>`-based site is located under the ``docs/``.

 The rest of this page will describe what to have in each of those files.